ryanstout/stoutlang/docs/effects.md

 ## Action vs Error Handlers

 Error handlers use the same mechanism under the hood, but the handlers themselves behave a bit differently.
 When you define an action handler, the outer most handler receives the action.
 (The handler furthest up the stack) This lets you override handles for all tests for example.
-If you want, the action handler can call the other handlers down the call stack and use those values. (think nested ruby yield blocks) Once the action handler is called, by default it returns to the `emit` call that emitted the action.
+If you want, the action handler can call the other handlers down the call stack and use those values. (think nested ruby yield blocks) Once the action handler is called, by default the `emit` call returns the return value of the handler.
 The return value of the handler becomes the return value of the `emit`

 Error handlers act more like traditional exception handlers, the inner handler gets the error.
 It can emit the effect again (aka re-raise) and it will go to the next handler up the call stack.
 It can also `retry`, which will start the handle block (think try block) over again.
 This is usually done in the hopes if the retry working at some point.